FleetCarma/embedC-Challenge/README.md

 }vehicle_signal_t;
 ```

-Your job is to write a small code library to receive each signal and maintain the following trip event summary:
+Your job is to write a small code library, in C, to receive each signal and maintain the following trip event summary:

 ```javascript
 typedef struct {